-- A. Beginning July 1, 2024, a school district must provide access to the training required under Minnesota Statutes, section 120B.123, subdivision 5, to: - 1. intervention teachers working with students in kindergarten through grade 12; - 2. all classroom teachers of students in kindergarten through grade 3 and children in prekindergarten programs; - 3. special education teachers; - 4. curriculum directors; - 5. instructional support staff who provide reading instruction; and - 6. employees who select literacy instructional materials for a district. - B. The school district must provide training from a menu of approved evidencebased training programs to all reading intervention teachers, literacy specialists, and other teachers and staff identified in Minnesota Statutes, section 120B.12, subdivision 1, paragraph (b), by July 1, 2025; and by July 1, 2027, to other teachers in the school district, prioritizing teachers who work with students with disabilities, English learners, and students who qualify for the graduation incentives program under Minnesota Statutes, section 124D.68.
-The Commissioner may grant a school district an extension to these deadlines. - C. By August 30, 2025, the school district must employ or contract with a literacy lead, or be actively supporting a designated literacy specialist through the process of becoming a literacy lead.
+- A. The district must provide training from a menu of approved evidence-based training programs to the following teachers and staff by July 1, 2026: - 1. reading intervention teachers working with students in kindergarten through grade 12; - 2. all classroom teachers of students in kindergarten through grade 3 and children in prekindergarten programs; - 3. kindergarten through grade 12 special education teachers responsible for foundational reading instruction; - 4. curriculum directors; - 5. instructional support staff, contractors, and volunteers who assist in providing reading interventions under the oversight and monitoring of a trained licensed teacher; - 6. employees who select literacy instructional materials for a district; and - 7. teachers holding English as a second language teaching licenses. - B. The school district must provide training from a menu of approved evidence-based training programs to the following teachers by July 1, 2027: - 1. teachers who provide foundational reading instruction to students in grades 4 to 12; - 2. teachers who provide instruction to students in a state-approved alternative program; and - 3. teachers who provide instruction to students in dual language immersion programs. - C. By August 30, 2025, the school district must employ or contract with a literacy lead, or be actively supporting a designated literacy specialist through the process of becoming a literacy lead.
 The school board may satisfy the requirements of this subdivision by contracting with another school board or cooperative unit under Minnesota Statutes, section 123A.24 for the services of a literacy lead by August 30, 2025.
-The school district literacy lead must collaborate with school district administrators and staff to support the school district's implementation of requirements under the Read Act.
+The school district literacy lead must collaborate with school district administrators and staff to support the school district's implementation of requirements under the Read Act. - D. Training provided by the following may satisfy the professional development requirements under this Article: